pygbe/pygbe/docs/programmatic.rst

                 'NA']}

 .. note:: For LSPR applications we have an extra keyword ``lspr_values``.
 This flag is
-          used to pass the incomming electric field parameters in a programmatic fashion.
+          used to pass the incoming electric field parameters in a programmatic fashion.

 ``lspr_values`` : default ``None``